Erinma (Eri) Man

 About Eri

 Eri draws on her interdisciplinary background to develop innovative solutions to clients’ complex legal issues.
 In her practice, she represents clients in complex commercial litigation and other dispute resolutions.
-She has worked on matters spanning a range of areas, including privacy, copyright, energy, wildfires, real estate and professional liability, as well as constitutional and regulatory matters.
+She has litigated cases spanning a range of areas, including securities, post-acquisition disputes, trade secrets, trademark, copyright and regulatory matters.

 Eri also maintains an active pro bono practice, which includes direct legal services such as representation of asylum-seekers and impact litigation involving voting rights.